 Snapshots

 A snapshot is a restorable point-in-time picture of a VM or Private Cloud storage.
 Snapshots can be used to revert either individual virtual machines, or an entire Private Cloud instance back to the snapshotted state.
 Snapshots can be run either as part of a schedule or on-demand.
 Snapshots are particularly useful in the event of a misconfigured environment, as restoring from a cloud snapshot can revert the entire environment to its previous state.
-There are two types of snapshots:- Cloud Snapshot
+There are two types of snapshots:- Cloud Snapshot — a snapshot of an entire Private Cloud instance.

 Snapshot Profiles

 Snapshots are created by using snapshot profiles.
 Once a snapshot profile is set up, it can be set to automatically snapshot machines on a regular basis according to stored schedules.
 The retention period, frequency, and machines snapshotted are all configurable.
 A snapshot profile can be assigned to an entire Private Cloud, an individual VM, or a NAS volume.
 Private Cloud includes multiple default snapshot profiles that can be used out of the box or modified as needed.
-Users can also create new snapshot profiles from scratch.
+You can also create new snapshot profiles from scratch.
 Default Snapshot Profiles Default profiles are readily available and can be modified if needed.
-The following are default snapshot profiles:- SOX**(Sarbanes-Oxley)**
+The following are default snapshot profiles:-

-- HIPAA (Health Insurance Portability & Accountability Act)
+HIPAA (Health Insurance Portability & Accountability Act)

-- *Cloud Snapshots (Suggested default profile for entire-system snapshots)
+*Cloud Snapshots (Suggested default profile for entire-system snapshots)

 Using a Default Snapshot Profile